SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Swift's ``switch`` statement is also considerably more powerful than its counterpart in C.
 The cases of a ``switch`` statement do not “fall through” to the next case in Swift, avoiding common C errors caused by missing ``break`` statements.
-Cases can match many different types of pattern, including range matches, tuples, and casts to a specific type.
+Cases can match many different patterns, including range matches, tuples, and casts to a specific type.
 Matched values in a ``switch`` case can be bound to temporary constants or variables for use within the case's body,